 WHAT IS BULLET JOURNAL?

-BULLET JOURNALING (BuJo) is best described as a mindfulness practice disguised as a productivity system.
+Bullet Journal (BuJo) is best described as mindfulness practice disguised as a productivity system.

 It’s designed to help you organize your what while you remain aware of your why.

-The goal of the Bullet Journal is to help its practitioners (bullet journalists) live intentional lives, ones that are productive and meaningful.
+The goal of the Bullet Journaling is to help its practitioners (bullet journalists) live intentional lives, ones that are productive and meaningful.